-If you are feeling unwell you should not visit other people at home, even if your symptoms are mild.
+If you're feeling unwell don't visit other people at home, even if your symptoms are mild.

 Residents must be informed of any new or changed procedures and information about them should be displayed on the scheme’s noticeboard.

-Personal trainers can visit as long as they follow Public Health Orders and social distancing rules.
+Personal trainers can visit as long as they follow Public Health Orders and physical distancing rules.